HomeMy WebLinkAboutTransmittal - 4/2/2024ERIN MENDENHALL

 Infrastructure Loan

-Department: Finance Prepared By: Rachel Otto
+Prepared By: Rachel Otto

 For questions, please include Mary Beth Thompson, Rachel Otto, and Jill Love

-Administration proposes negotiating a market-rate loan of up to $7 million to The Thackeray Co. as the representative of
+Administration proposes negotiating a market -rate loan of up to $7 million to The Thackeray Co. as the representative of

 several entities in the area that are or will be developing property adjacent to 2100 S. This funding would be put toward